chainer/chainercv/README.md

 # Features

+## Data conventions

+ChainerCV follows the following conventions.

++ Channels of color images are ordered in RGB order.
+The array shape is CHW (channel, height, width).
++ All orders of axis dependent values follow the row-column order.
+  + Shape of images are always represented as `(height, width)`.
+  + Coordinates of bounding boxes and keypoints are ordered by `(y, x)`.

 ## Models
 Currently, ChainerCV supports networks for object detection and semantic segmentation.
 We are planning to support networks with different tasks in the future.